 You must be an employee to be eligible for workers’ comp.

 Not everyone is eligible for workers’ compensation.
 Some states exempt certain types of employees due to their work status and their job description.
-You are considered an employee if you are:
+You are an employee if you are:

 - Directly employed